varigence/docs/bimlflex/metadata-editors/_tab-attributes.md

+---
+uid: bimlflex-includes-attributes-tab-details
+title: Attributes Tab details
+summary: Documentation regarding the Attributes Tab, as used in the Object Editors
+varigenceProduct: BimlFlex
+varigenceArticleType: Reference
+---
 ### Action Buttons

-All **Attributes** assigned to the current entity show here.
+All **Attributes** assigned to the current entity are shown here.
 New items can be entered via the *Add* action button.
 Existing items can be edited by clicking the *Value* field to select the **Attribute** and using the *Edit* action button.
 Various [navigational transitions](#navigational-transitions) are available on this form and outlined below.

 The following options are available: